-If management is unable to predict and respond promptly to these or other similar events, this may increase merchandise and operating costs, and the Corporation's business and financial results could be materially adversely affected.
+If management is unable to predict and respond promptly to these or other similar events, the merchandise and operating costs may increase, and the Corporation's business and financial results could be materially adversely affected.

 Generally, management believes that the multiple price point strategy provides some flexibility to address cost increases by allowing the Corporation to adjust the selling price on certain items.
-There is, however, no guarantee that it will continue to be successful in offsetting cost increases in a meaningful way given the limited range of prices offered.
+There is, however, no guarantee that the Corporation will continue to be successful in offsetting cost increases in a meaningful way.
 There can be no assurance that the Corporation will be able to continue to pass on any cost increases to customers or that it will be able to maintain the compelling value of its product offering relative to competitors.